Miniature Railroad & Village: History

-Present
+Description

 The current platform is 83 ft long by 30 ft wide, 60% larger than the original.
 Five independent loops feature Lionel trains, and one Bowser trolley travels through the town; these lines operate continuously.

 The new display's philosophy was the historic and educational significance of Pittsburgh and the surrounding areas; this permitted the display to be considered a large, animated history book.
 Scenes on the display depict how people worked, lived, and played during the years 1880–1930.
 These years cover part of the American Industrial Revolution, the Victorian and Edwardian eras, the Gilded Age (as Mark Twain called it), World War I, the Roaring 20s, and the beginning of the Great Depression.
 All of the models featured on the display are handcrafted by staff, both paid and volunteers, and replicate real structures from around Western Pennsylvania.
-The display boasts the largest steel mill ever replicated in O-Scale: the Sharon Steel Mill from Farrell, PA, which was constructed from the mill's actual blueprints.
+The display boasts the largest steel mill ever replicated in O scale: the Sharon Steel Mill from Farrell, PA, which was constructed from the mill's actual blueprints.

 Expert advisors were contracted to make the new display as lifelike as possible.
 For example, a Harvard professor designed the lighting system to resemble the movement of the Sun and actual daylight.
 A sophisticated computer system controls the layout.
 Opto 22, a company which supplies NASA and Disney World with control modules, provided the system.

 Every year, two months before Thanksgiving, the display closes down for maintenance.
 During this shutdown period, new models are installed, and sometimes new animations are installed, which were constructed earlier in the year, for exhibition on the display.
 Occasionally old models are installed as well.
 Scenes on the display are updated, and the layout is given a careful and thorough cleaning.
 The exhibit reopens the day after Thanksgiving.

-Collectible Boxcars
+Collectible boxcars

 Since 1999, Lionel has issued collectable boxcars and a caboose as part of the commemorative MRRV series.
 Each year, the boxcar features a unique design, drawn up inhouse.
-These limited edition cars are only available through the Carnegie Science Center's XPLOR Store.
-Additionally, Lionel produced a Sub car for the Carnegie Science Center in 2002 as part of the LCCA Pittsburgh Convention.
+These limited edition cars are only available through the Kamin Science Center's XPLOR Store.
+Additionally, Lionel produced a Sub car for the Kamin Science Center in 2002 as part of the LCCA Pittsburgh Convention.